thirdiron/browzine-discovery-service-adapters/README.md

 ## How to request your library API endpoint
 Visit Third Iron support to request your library API endpoint - http://support.thirdiron.com/

+You will receive your `api` endpoint and your `apiKey`, update the Summon script with these values.

 ## What source code to use?
-Use `/src/browzine-summon-adapter.js`, we support IE11+ and evergreen browsers (Chrome, Firefox, Safari, Microsoft Edge).
+Use `/src/browzine-summon-adapter.js`, we support IE10+ and evergreen browsers (Chrome, Firefox, Safari, Microsoft Edge).

 # Contributors